technofocus-pte/fbricaiinsightdepth/Lab guides/Use Case 01/Usecase01.md

 ## Task 4: Create a notebook

-To train a model, you can create a *notebook*.
-Notebooks provide an interactive environment in which you can write and run code (in multiple languages) as *experiments*.
+To train a model, you can create a notebook.
+Notebooks provide an interactive environment in which you can write and run code (in multiple languages) as experiments.

 1. At the bottom left of the TrainModel_Lakehouse page, select the **Data engineering** icon and switch to the **Data